 It may be tempting to make immediate decisions while emotions are high.
 Do your best to refrain from falling into this trap.
 Panicked or snap decisions can compound challenges, resulting in even higher stress and anxiety.
 Take time to carefully evaluate your situation, and create a plan for responding to short, intermediate and long-term decisions.
 You may have spent years positively positioning your finances—don’t risk destroying it in a fraction of that time.

 It is critical to maintain an emergency savings plan for other unplanned expenses.
-Obtaining additional credit lines during a transitional period can be difficult, so carefully managing your rainy day fund is extremely important.
-Also, leverage the opportunities identified in your budgeting process to help meet some of your financial commitments.
+Obtaining additional credit lines during a transitional period can be difficult, so it’s extremely important to carefully managing your rainy day fund.
+Leverage the money saving opportunities identified in your budgeting process to help meet some of your bills.
 Reducing extra payments on credit cards, student loans, car loans or mortgages also will help extend your savings.

-When faced with a disruption in your income, it is important to reevaluate your capacity for risk with your investments, as you may need a more predictable secondary source of assets.
+When faced with a disruption in your income, it is important to re-evaluate your capacity for risk with your investments; you may need a more predictable secondary source of assets.
 Increasing the allocation of a portion of your investments to more conservative positions may be required.

-Tapping retirement plans for immediate liquidity is very tempting, but this should be avoided if at all possible.
+It may be tempting to tap retirement plans for an immediate source of cash, but this should be avoided as long as possible.
 You can lose 20 to 40 percent off the top to federal and state taxes and may be subject to premature distribution penalties.
 In addition to these significant upfront costs, you will lose the tax-deferral and potential for future growth on these investments.
-When it comes to access, retirement accounts should be a “fund it and forget it” type of asset.

 Experiencing an unforeseen job change is an extremely stressful and challenging life event.
 Minimize financial stress and worry by conducting a thorough and honest review of your budget or talking with a trusted advisor.
 Understanding your full financial picture will help strategically position you for today and tomorrow.